Frequently Asked Questions for MHSA Applicants

 Does the program allow for part-time study?

-The MHSA is a part-time, 42-credit hour program designed for professionals who would like to complete their degree while they pursue full-time employment.
+The MHSA is presented in an executive format, with part-time evening courses in a 42-credit hour program.
+The program is designed for professionals who would like to complete their degree while they pursue full-time employment.
 Based on a structured cohort model, prospective applicants should carefully review the two-year program of study to ensure they have flexibility to meet all obligations.

 Does the program accept international applicants?

 Yes, but there are additional requirements.
 Degrees earned outside of the U.S. require evaluation by World Education Services (www.wes.org).
 Applicants must have earned the equivalent of a U.S. bachelor’s degree with a cumulative GPA of at least 3.0.
 If your first language is not English, the TOEFL is required.
 However, if your bachelor’s degree is from an institution where English was the language of instruction, the TOEFL requirement is waived.
-Also, the MHSA program does not sponsor student visas.
+Please note: The MHSA program does not sponsor student visas.

 Is there a New Student Orientation?

+Yes.
 Orientation is a two-part process.
-Students are provided an orientation manual covering a range of topics 4-6 weeks before classes begin.
-That is followed by an in-person session during the first On-Campus Intensive to give students the opportunity to meet colleagues and faculty, see the campus, and learn about available resources prior to starting courses.
+Students receive orientation materials covering a range of topics approximately 4–6 weeks before classes begin.
+Closer to the start of the term, a virtual orientation session is held, giving students the opportunity to meet peers and faculty and learn about program resources before beginning coursework.

 What if I need to take a leave of absence?